jncsnlp/MV-MFND/README.md

 For Qwen, you should cd Qwen2-VL and use `pip install -r requirement.txt` to install the required packages.
 For LLaVa, you should cd llava and use `pip install -r requirement.txt` to install the required packages.

+## Download Datasets
+You can get Fakeddit and twitter datasets in https://github.com/fan19-hub/LEMMA/tree/main You can get MR2-en dataset in https://github.com/THU-BPM/MR2

  ## Usage

 baseline LEMMA: